 Tenerife

 Tenerife is known as the island of the “Eterna Primavera” (eternal spring) due of its temperature stability, 22 degrees average, which makes it perfect for a year-round training.
 Due to its diverse ground, it has a wide range of routes.
-It is not uncommon to find cyclists on the roads, most are tourist cyclists, but the weather conditions offered by the National Park, with a lower proportion of oxygen, make this environment an ideal destination for professionals.
+It is not uncommon to find cyclists on the roads, most are tourist cyclists, but the weather conditions offered by the National Park, with a lower proportion of oxygen, make this environment an ideal destination for pro riders.

 For several years, the best cyclists in the world have chosen Tenerife for their workouts.
 Tenerife and the Teide National Park have magical properties for cycling.
 Teams such as the Movistar, UAE or Education First, make their pre-season on the island, the weather and the characteristics of its ground make it the dream place for any cyclist.
 In few places in the world you can climb in such a short space of time from sea level to more than 2,000 meters of altitude.